mvolkmann/blog/src/smalltalk.md

   To sort them, hover over a pane and press cmd-shift-a (alphabetize)

 - The second row displays a message describing the item selected in the top row.

 - The third row contains a series of buttons that can be clicked to open other windows that show information related to the selected item.
   One exception is the "show..." button.
 Clicking this displays a popup containing exclusive checkboxes that can be checked to indicate what should be displayed in the fourth row.
   The default is "source" which is typically the desired choice.

 - The fourth row displays information about the selected item based on the checkbox that is selected for the "show..." button.
   By default it displays Smalltalk code for the selected item and can be used to edit the code.
+  When there are unsaved code changes in this pane, a thin, red border appears around it.
+  Press cmd-s (Accept) to save the changes and the thin, red border will disappear.

 To open a System Browser window, click on the `WorldMorph` background, select Open, and select Browser.